Polyester Tennis Strings

 If you’re suffering from any arm injuries like tennis elbow, then it’s unlikely that you’re going to enjoy polyester strings.

 Remember, polyester is a solid hard plastic that is stiffer than other materials and string constructions like multifilament.
-As a result, you’ll find your arm absorbs more of the shock from your shots and because they don’t deliver much power you’ll have to work harder to achieve the pace that you desire.
+As a result, you’ll find your arm absorbs more shock from your shots, and because they don’t deliver much power, you’ll have to work harder to achieve the pace that you desire.

-Also, polyester tennis strings will lose their tension, and go dead faster.
-If you’re not diligent about restringing, then you’re going to magnify the negative effects as you have to work even harder to hit with power.
+Also, polyester tennis strings will lose their tension and go dead faster.
+If you’re not diligent about restringing, then you’re going to magnify the adverse effects, as you have to work even harder to hit with power.

 Do you have the budget?

 Again, since polyester tennis strings don’t do as great a job at holding their tension, they’ll go dead faster than other strings, which means you’ll have to restring more frequently.

 Of course, every time you restring, it’s going to cost you, so you’ll want to make sure you’re comfortable with the added expense because it can start to add up.

 The health and longevity of kids playing tennis are of utmost importance, so I usually encourage parents to steer clear of polyester strings to prevent injury.